Harshit Rana: Domestic career

 In February 2022, he was signed up by the Kolkata Knight Riders in the auction for the 2022 Indian Premier League (IPL).
 He made his Twenty20 debut on 28 April 2022, for the Kolkata Knight Riders in the 2022 IPL.

 He scored his maiden first-class century during the 2023 Duleep Trophy quarterfinal, when he scored 122 not out from 86 balls, playing for North Zone.

 He was the joint-fourth-highest wicket-taker at the 2024 Indian Premier League with 19 wickets in 13 matches at an average of 20.16.

 International career

 Rana made his international debut against Australia in the first Test of the 2024–25 Border-Gavaskar Trophy series on 22 November 2024 in Perth.
 He made his T20I debut on 31 January 2025 against England at Pune, when he replaced Shivam Dube during the match as a concussion substitute.

 Rana made his One Day International (ODI) debut against England on 6 February 2025 and registered figures of 3/53.
 He was named in India's 15-member squad for the 2025 ICC Champions Trophy after Jasprit Bumrah was ruled out before the tournament due to an injury.
-On 25 October 2025,Rana took a 4-39 which was the best figures for an Indian at The SGC in Sydney.
+On 25 October 2025, Rana took 4/39 which were the best figures for an Indian at the SCG in Sydney.

+On 11 January 2026, 1st ODI against New Zealand in Vadodara, Harshit Rana justified the call emphatically.
+With the ball, he struck twice, dismissing New Zealand openers Devon Conway and Henry Nicholls.
+With the bat, he chipped in with a brisk 29 off 23 balls, including two boundaries and a six, easing the pressure on KL Rahul, who calmly guided India home.
+He bowled a peach of a delivery in the 2nd ODI to get rid of Devon Conway.

+Rana continued to impress in the 3rd and deciding ODI of the series against New Zealand on 18 January 2026, taking 3-84 in his allotted quota while also scoring his maiden ODI half-century, hammering 52 runs off 43 balls which included 4 fours and 4 sixes.
+He forged a large and crucial partnership with the bat alongside centurion Virat Kohli, although India ultimately lost the match by 41 runs.

+He was ruled out of the 2026 ICC Men's T20 World Cup after sustaining a knee injury during a warm-up match against South Africa.
+Following medical assessments, he was eventually withdrawn from the tournament.